Plan for the SMS Provider

 The administration service URL format is

 <ClassName> is a valid Configuration Manager WMI class name.
+In version 1810, this class name doesn't include the

 Make direct calls to this service with the Windows PowerShell cmdlet Invoke-RestMethod.